Look at this cool thing we Found!

 This vacuum was just $140 and arrived in 2 days.
 I LOVE Amazon Prime.

-I have been sewing in that room and the vacuum managed to get all the little threads up and out of the carpet.
+I have been sewing in that room and the vacuum managed to get all the little threads up and out when doing the carpet cleaning.
 It had great suction and the carpet bristle roller seemed to really grab the fibers of the rug and work them clean.

 The first thing I didn’t like was the pedal for locking and unlocking the vacuum into the upright position.